-To be promoted from grade six to grade seven, from grade seven to grade eight, and from grade eight to grade nine, students must meet ALL of the following criteria: 1) earn a yearly average of 70 or above in each of the subjects of English language arts, mathematics, and science or social studies, 2) earn an overall average of 70 when all subjects (core and electives) taken are averaged together, 3) meet the 90 percent state-mandated requirement for attendance.
+In grades 6-8, promotion to the next grade level shall be based on an overall average of 70 on a scale of 100 based on course-level, grade-level standards (essential knowledge and skills) for all subject areas and a grade of 70 or above in three of the following areas: language arts, mathematics, science, and social studies.
 State law mandates that a student in any grade level from kindergarten through grade 12 may not be given class credit or a final course grade unless the student is in attendance for at least 90% of the time the class is offered.